e-runyon/docs/content/javascript/concepts/errors/errors.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

 `Error`s are objects that can provide detailed information regarding the source of a runtime error.
-Each error is provided with a `name` for the type of error, and a `message` to describe the error that occurred.
+Each error is assigned with a `name` for the type of error, and a `message` to describe the error that occurred.
 Javascript will throw an error when the runtime environment encounters unexpected behavior.

-Throwing an error will stop the execution of the current function and return the error object.
+A thrown error will stop the execution of the current function and return the error object.
 This is also known as an exception.
-Thrown errors are caught by the next outer `catch` block of a `try...catch...finally` statement.
+Thrown errors are caught by the next outer `catch` block of a `try...catch` statement.
 If no catch block exists, the program will end abruptly and display an uncaught error statement in the terminal window.

 ## The Error Object